mar-yam12/prompt_engineering/AB_testing.md

 ---

 *(These pitfalls and avoidance strategies are adapted from the “Common Pitfalls and How to Avoid Them” section of the Panaversity prompt engineering guide.)*

+# 🛠 Hands-on Examples

+### Example 1: Translation
+**Prompt:**
+Translate the following English sentences into Urdu:
+1. “Good morning.”
+2. “How are you?”
+3. “I like to learn AI.”

+**Expected Output:**
+1. “صبح بخیر۔”
+2. “آپ کیسے ہیں؟”
+3. “مجھے AI سیکھنا پسند ہے۔”

+---

+### Example 2: Summarization
+**Prompt:**
+Summarize this paragraph in 2–3 sentences:

+"Artificial intelligence (AI) enables machines to perform tasks that normally require human intelligence.
+It includes areas like language understanding, image recognition, and decision-making.
+AI systems learn from data and improve over time."

+**Expected Output:**
+AI lets machines do tasks that usually need human intelligence, like understanding language and recognizing images.
+These systems learn from data and get better as they receive more information.

+---

+### Example 3: QA with Context
+**Prompt:**
+Here is a short passage:

+"Marie Curie discovered radium and polonium and was the first woman to win a Nobel Prize.
+Her work laid the foundation for modern radiological science."

+**Question:**
+What did Marie Curie discover, and why is she important?

+**Expected Output:**
+Marie Curie discovered radium and polonium.
+She is important because she was the first woman to win a Nobel Prize and her discoveries advanced the field of radiological science.

+---

+### Example 4: Role + Instruction
+**Prompt:**
+You are a high school science teacher.
+Explain the greenhouse effect to students in simple terms, with one real-world example.

+**Expected Output:**
+The greenhouse effect happens when certain gases in Earth’s atmosphere trap heat from the sun, keeping the planet warm.
+For example, just like a car’s windows let sunlight in but don’t let heat escape, greenhouse gases let sunlight through but trap the warmth, which raises Earth’s temperature.

+---

+> 💡 These are hands-on examples — meaning learners can try writing, modifying, and testing the prompts themselves to understand how prompt design improves the AI’s responses.